• Skip to main content

 The inspiration behind this recipe:

-As the first eggplant is ripening in our garden, I'm already anticipating one of my favorite dishes: Eggplant Parmesan!
+As the first eggplants ripen in our garden, I’m already anticipating one of my favorite dishes: Eggplant Parmesan!

 Eggplant Parmesan is a classic Italian-style dish.
 The usual way to prepare it is to salt the eggplant first and let it drain in a colander, pat dry, then coat with a breadcrumb and cheese mixture and fry it.

-Layered with tons of cheese and sauced can make for a very heavy dish.
-Here's a lighter and fresher way to enjoy classic Eggplant Parmesan!
+Layering tons of cheese and sauce can make for a very heavy dish.
+Here’s a lighter and fresher way to enjoy classic Eggplant Parmesan!

 Photo of two whole freshly washed eggplants on marble surface.